-In this recipe, I use traditional Thai ingredients like shrimp paste, shallots, galangal, tamarind, and chili to bring about the salty, bitter, sour, spicy, and sweet flavors found in Thai cuisine.
-If you like Thai food, you’re going to love these lettuce wraps!
+In this recipe, I use traditional Thai ingredients like shrimp paste, shallots, galangal, tamarind, and chile to bring about the salty, bitter, sour, spicy, and sweet tastes found in Thai cuisine.
+If you like Thai food, you will love these wraps.

 - chopped peanuts

 - shaved green papaya/mango

 - fresh or dry thai chili

 Note: You can adjust the spice level to your preferences by sprinkling extra thai chili flakes on top.
 This recipe is only mildly spicy.

 - 1 clove garlic

 - 3 dry Thai chilies

 - 1- inch piece galangal, ginger as substitute